 After visiting his cousin, Giordano stopped at the Nay Aug tunnel where his former coworkers were working.
-There, he later told police, Valvano kept saying he’d get a better job if he were allowed to call on Giordano’s wife.
+There, he later told police, Valvano kept saying he’d get a better job if he was allowed to call on Giordano’s wife.

 Pasqual attacked him, knocking him down.
 Giordano drew his knife and slashed his attacker with the four-inch-long blade, thrusting the knife upward toward the heart.